huaminghuangtw/Evergreen-Notes/Permanent-Notes/An Ideal Day In Life.md

 ---
 title: An Ideal Day In Life
 created: 2024-11-18T09:16:50
-modified: 2025-07-16T21:23:29
+modified: 2025-08-29T08:30:46
 ---

-Let's say you woke up 10 years from now and were living your ideal life in the future.
+Let’s say you woke up 10 years from now and were living your ideal life in the future.

 What does your life look like?
 What are you doing?
 Where are you living?
 Who are you living with?
 What are you reading?
 What are you making?
 What excites you?
 How is your health/relationships?